 - 2 What DonorsTrust Funds, and How Much

 - 4 Contact Information

 DonorsTrust and Donors Capital Fund Grant Recipients

-For a the full list of 2011 and 2010 grant recipients, see the DonorsTrust and Donors Capital Fund Grant Recipients page.
+For a complete list of 2010-2012 grant recipients, see the DonorsTrust and Donors Capital Fund Grant Recipients page.

-In total, almost $311 million was granted through DT and DCF between 2002 and 2010, according to an in-depth report by John Mashey published by DeSmog Blog.
+DT and DCF made grants of over $148 million in 2011 and 2012, and according to a report by DeSmog Blog the two funds granted almost $311 million between 2002 and 2010'.
 The Koch brothers and other ultra-wealthy industrial ideologues appear to be cloaking an untold amount of their donations to conservative political outlets through DT and DCF.
 The obscure Knowledge and Progress Fund, controlled by Charles G. Koch, with Richard Fink as president, has given only to Donors since 2005, according to Mashey.

 Coincidentally, the related Philanthropy Roundtable chose to honor Charles G. Koch with its 2011 William E. Simon Prize for "Philanthropic Leadership," enabling him to choose a non-profit to receive a $250,000 grant.
 The Roundtable explained that Koch is at the "forefront of strategic investment in ideas, think tanks, and academic research. . . .
 Having benefited from the capitalist system, he wants others to prosper in the same way."

 Funding Climate Change Denial